-Lack of maintenance of community- level assets developed Medium low to Community participation is key for the sustainability of interventions.
+Natural hazards / environmental risk Medium There is a risk that increased occurrence of extreme weather events will impact end users before sustainable mechanisms for mitigation are developed by the project.
+The project has been designed to reduce from the first full year of operations the climate-related risks to smallholder farmers that accrue through increased temperatures, more erratic rainfall, and more frequent droughts and localised flooding, through the development and dissemination of targeted LMCS that will inform community level adaptation planning, as well as by identifying activities in the menu of adaptation options that reduce the risks from extreme weather and increase resilience such as restoration of catchments above the minor irrigation reservoirs that will be restored, agroforestry, tree planting, vegetated contour ridges and swales, and other SLM actions, as well as implementation of household level adaptation responses that reduce the impacts of extreme weather.
+Moreover, the facilitation of increased access to finance for community members is expected to increase the adoption of risk reduction measures by households, groups and communities.
+The project will also make use of the services from the various committees in each country that comprise technical resource teams.
+Lack of maintenance of community-level assets developed Medium to low Community participation is key for the sustainability of interventions.
 The project will engender community willingness to participate by providing incentives in the form of benefits such as support and technology packages to adaptation assets at the household, group and community level.
-For all assets at the farmers' groups and community levels, specific agreements will be discussed during the participatory adaptation planning process, and developed prior to implementation, which will spell out (i) ownership arrangements; ii) management arrangements; and iii) maintenance arrangements, in the interests of sustainability.
+For all assets at the farmers' groups and community levels, specific agreements will be discussed during the participatory adaptation planning process, and developed prior to implementation, which will spell out (i) ownership arrangements; ii) management arrangements; and iii) maintenance arrangements; ii) management arrangements; and iii) maintenance arrangements, in the interests of sustainability.
 The latter will thus include considerations of availability of maintenance in the area and accessibility in terms of costs.
 The agreements will be concluded to ensure equal participation and benefit of women, youth, and vulnerable groups.
-Where agroforestry is implemented or trees are planted under group- or community adaptation planning and developed prior to implementation, that specify clear responsibilities for maintenance, so that trees are able to survive the first couple of years and beyond.
-Under Component 2, during selection of concrete adaptation options, the project will promote gender equality through equal participation of different socio-economic groups such as women and youth (female and male) and their institutions (including local leaders and technical staff from government and partner organisations), to produce community adaptation plans that are relevant to their specific needs and context: this is a further risk reduction factor.
+Where agroforestry is implemented or trees are planted under group- or community-management, formal agreements will be discussed during community adaptation planning and developed prior to implementation, that specify clear responsibilities for maintenance, so that trees are able to survive the first couple of years and beyond.
+Under Component 2, during selection of concrete adaptation options, the project will promote gender equality through equal participation of different socio-economic groups such as women and youth (female and male) and their institutions (including local leaders and technical staff from government and partner organisations), to produce community adaptation plans that are relevant to their specific needs and context; this is a further risk reduction factor.
+The project has allocated sufficient funds to monitor project progress and impacts, towards ensuring the sustainability of project activities.
+The risk of lack of maintenance of community assets is rated as low in India due to the alignment with existing national schemes which have been designed and implemented for some ti